Things to Do on the Yellow Breeches Creek

-- Please only use public access points.
+- Choose your entry and exit locations but note that access points may occasionally be closed.
+Please use only public access points.
 Respect private property and do not trespass to reach the creek.

 - For your safety, please do not use any rope swings you see along the creek.
 They are especially dangerous during low water levels.

-- Embrace No Trace principals and pack out your garbage.
+- Embrace Leave No Trace principals and pack out your garbage,.